Alberto Polo

 When lenders screen borrowers using a menu, they generate a contractual externality by making the composition of their competitors’ borrowers worse.
 Using data from the UK mortgage market and a structural model of screening with endogenous menus, this paper quantifies the impact of asymmetric information on equilibrium contracts and welfare.
 Counterfactual simulations show that, because of the externality, there is too much screening along the loan-to-value dimension.
 The deadweight loss, expressed in borrower utility, is equivalent to an interest rate increase of 30 basis points (a 15 percent increase) on all loans.

-IMPERFECT PASS-THROUGH TO DEPOSIT RATES AND MONETARY POLICY TRANSMISSION - NEW VERSION
+IMPERFECT PASS-THROUGH TO DEPOSIT RATES AND MONETARY POLICY TRANSMISSION

 (submitted)